Homepage look and feel

 2. Select the + Create New Snippet button.

-5. Click the dropdown next to Snippet Content to select Code Editor.
+5. Select the Snippet Content dropdown and select Code Editor.

 Select Code Editor from the Snippet Content dropdown